Arch bridge in Toledo, Spain

 Multiplicatives used as adjectives

-They describe the noun they’re referring to, with which they must agree in number:
+They describe the noun they’re referring to, with which they must in number:

 Hay una función doble en el cine.